-These comments are based on EERA staff review of the Site Permit Application and the record to date.
-EERA recommends the Commission issue a Draft Site Permit to Nobles 2 Power Partners, LLC.
-Additionally, staff has taken public and agency comments into consideration in development of the attached Preliminary Draft Site Permit.
-EERA staff is available to answer any questions the Commission may have.
+These comments are based on EERA staff review of the revised Site Permit Application and the record to date.
+Additionally, staff has taken public and agency comments into consideration in development of the attached proposed Draft Site Permit.
+Staff is available to answer any questions the Commission may have.